Skip to main content

 Domain DNS zone propagation is the process of updating the information about a domain name on the internet.

-When changes are made to a domain's DNS records, such as pointing your domain via nameservers or adding MX records to use email, propagation is triggered.
+When changes are made to a domain's DNS records, such as updating your domain nameservers or adding MX records to use an email service, propagation is triggered.
 These changes are then communicated to the network of DNS servers worldwide so that they can be updated with the latest information.

 The propagation process is fully automatic and can take up to 24 hours.
-This is because it takes time for the changes to be passed along to all the existing DNS servers around the world.
+This is because it takes time for the changes to be passed along to all the existing DNS servers worldwide.

-The amount of time can also differ depending on the type of DNS record.
+The amount of time can also differ depending on the DNS record type.
 For example, changes to NS (nameservers) or A records (which map a domain name to an IP address) may propagate in less than 24 hours, and some can be even faster.
 In rare cases, a certain record might take up to 72 hours to propagate.

 You can use online tools such as DNS Checker to check the progress.
 Just insert your domain name, choose the DNS record type, and click Search: